 I, as a New York City employment discrimination attorney aim to live my own work and personal life by respectfully adhering to those words; however there are many workers and employers who choose not to.
 Fortunately there are state and federal laws in place for those who have false feelings of superiority and blatant disregard toward employees or co-workers that may look or act different than them.

 Race Discrimination occurs when a person is treated unfairly because of his or her race.
 Yes, Racism Is Still a Problem in America.
-Title VII of the Civil Rights Act of 1964 is a federal law that was created to protect employees from being discriminated against on the basis of race, sex, national origin, color and religion.
+Title VII of the Civil Rights Act of 1964 is a federal law that was created to protect employees from being discriminated against on the basis of disability, race, sex, national origin, color, pregnancy, age and religion.
 The law is applicable to employers with 15 or more employees and it includes state, federal and local governments.

 Many businesses claim to have a no-tolerance policy when it comes to race discrimination, but sadly, there are some employers who are either not aware of; or they choose to ignore the injustices regarding their employees, taking place right under their noses.

 An employer who ignores or claims to be unaware of the employees’ rights in Title VII should most definitely be held accountable for the hostile work environment the employee is being subjected to.
 On the other hand, how can an employee hold the employer accountable for such acts if that individual is not aware of his or her own rights in the circumstances?

 There are a slew of misconceptions in regards to discrimination and harassment in the workforce, therefore misconduct often goes without being reported.